Ronnie Ortiz-Magro

-Ronald J. Ortiz-Magro Jr. (born December 4, 1985) is an American television personality, best known as one of the eight main cast members of the MTV reality series Jersey Shore.
+Ronald J. Ortiz-Magro Jr. (born December 4, 1985) is an American television personality known as one of the eight main cast members of the MTV reality series Jersey Shore.

 Early life

 Ortiz-Magro was born in the Bronx in New York City.
 He is of Puerto Rican and Italian descent.

 Career

 Ortiz-Magro worked in real estate for his father before becoming part of MTV's reality show Jersey Shore in August 2009.
 The show premiered on December 4, 2009, and ran for six seasons before ending in 2012.

 Ortiz-Magro made an appearance at TNA Wrestling's Impact Wrestling on October 26, 2011, in Macon, Georgia.
 The first episode, which aired November 3 of that year, saw Ortiz-Magro and Eric Young get beaten down by Robbie E and Rob Terry, which built to a tag team match the following week, where Ortiz-Magro pinned Robbie E for the win.

 Ortiz-Magro and his Jersey Shore co-stars appeared in the 2012 film The Three Stooges.
 He has also appeared in Xenadrine ads.

 In 2017, Ortiz-Magro appeared in the second season of the E! reality series Famously Single.

 In 2018, he became part of the main cast in the MTV reality television series Jersey Shore: Family Vacation.
 On May 13, 2021, Ortiz-Magro announced that he was stepping back from the show to focus on his mental health.

-On April 11, 2018, he appeared in the seventh episode of the third season Hollywood Medium with Tyler Henry.
+On April 11, 2018, he appeared in the seventh episode of the third season of Hollywood Medium with Tyler Henry.

 Ortiz-Magro also participated in Celebrity Fear Factor in 2018.